Decoding Autism Now

 L8C — Rigidity + Perseveration

-CREB/BDNF impairment (via SIRT1 deficiency) + silent synapses (via glypican deficit) → circuits fail to update through experience → cognitive rigidity, difficulty with transitions, restricted interests, perseverative patterns.
+CREB/BDNF impairment (via SST-14 silencing) + silent synapses (via glypican deficit) → circuits fail to update through experience → cognitive rigidity, difficulty with transitions, restricted interests, perseverative patterns.

 GI